wp-insider/simple-membership/simple-membership/readme.txt

 - Language strings updated in various admin interfaces.
 - Removed the use of the FILTER_SANITIZE_STRING flag for PHP8.1 compatibility.
 - Minor enhancement - verify the custom field value is set in the IPN data.
+- Updated the session variable name in the SwpmMessages class.
+- Fixed an issue with the password reset using link option showing an incorrect message after the reset operation is successful.

 = 4.2.9 =
 - Added filter hooks to the Thank you page output message so it can be customized using custom code.